Ryan Aguilar: Los Angeles Angels

 Aguilar signed a minor league contract with the Los Angeles Angels on December 15, 2021, and was assigned to the Double-A Rocket City Trash Pandas of the Southern League.
 In 88 games with Rocket City, he batted .280 with 15 home runs, 13 doubles, 48 RBI, and a .944 OPS.

 On August 26, 2022, Aguilar had his contract selected by the Angels and made his debut against the Toronto Blue Jays at Rogers Centre.
 He went 0-for-2 with two walks and two runs scored.
 On August 27, he recorded his first career hit with a double off Alek Manoah but was thrown out while attempting to go to third base.
 On August 29, Aguilar was returned to Rocket City and promoted him to the Triple-A Salt Lake Bees of the Pacific Coast League the next day.
 On September 1, he was called back up to the major leagues.
 Aguilar was designated for assignment on September 9, outrighted to Salt Lake on September 11, and assigned to Rocket City on September 13.
 Aguilar finished his cup of coffee season batting .136 with two RBIs in seven games.
 On October 14, Aguilar re–signed with the Angels on a minor league contract.

 During spring training in 2023, Aguilar missed time while tending to an oblique injury.
 He was assigned to Rocket City to begin the season and returned from his injury on April 11.
 After hitting .169 in 22 games, Aguilar was released by the Angels organization on June 19, 2023.

 Tecolotes de los Dos Laredos

 On July 13, 2023, Aguilar signed with the Tecolotes de los Dos Laredos of the Mexican League.
 In 15 games for Dos Laredos, he hit .177/.300/.265 with one home run and three RBI.

 Aguilar made 63 appearances for Dos Laredos in 2024, hitting .211/.315/.337 with one home run, 12 RBI, and two stolen bases.

+In 2025, Aguilar returned to the Laredos for a third season.
+In 55 games he hit .291/.339/.382 with 2 home runs, 14 RBIs and 4 stolen bases.